b-lukaszuk/RJ_BS_eng/contents/association_and_prediction.md

 $y = a + b*x$, where:

 - y - predicted value of y
-- a - intercept (a point on Y-axis where the imaginary line crosses it)
+- a - intercept (a point on Y-axis where the imaginary line crosses it at x = 0)
 - b - slope (a value by which y increases/decreases when x changes by one unit)
 - x - the value of x for which we want to estimate/predict the value of y